“In New Orleans, the most beautiful moments are often hidden—just beyond a gate, inside a quiet courtyard, where the city slows to a whisper.”

 From Colonial Residence to Culinary Landmark

-The present three-story structure with attic was constructed in 1832 during New Orleans’ first major economic boom.
-Built for Jean-Baptiste Zénon Cavelier, president of the Bank of New Orleans and a veteran of the War of 1812, the building exemplified the French townhouse style.
-The Cavelier family lived upstairs while operating businesses on the street level.
+In 1832 a three story structure with an attic was constructed during a period of economic expansion.
+Built for Jean Baptiste Zenon Cavelier, president of the Bank of New Orleans and a veteran of the War of 1812, the building reflects the French townhouse style.
+Residential quarters occupied the upper floors while commercial activity took place at street level, establishing a pattern that would continue through the property’s later uses.

 Transition, Revival & Preservation